9128hotel/russian-roulette/README.md

 # Project Information

-Russian roulette written in rust.
-Fun game to play with friend!
+Russian roulette, a fun game to play with friend!

 # Version Info